lextm/lextm.github.io/_posts/2020-12-18-integration-with-snooty-language-server.md

 Snooty implements several useful language server features, such as diagnostics (linting) and document links.

 ### Integration Plan
-There are three things I think Snooty should implement so as to replace rstantlr,
+There are three things I think Snooty should implement so as to replace rst-antlr,

-* The self-contained binaries Snooty team chose are significantly big, just like rstantlr deployment packages.
+* The self-contained binaries Snooty team chose are significantly big, just like rst-antlr deployment packages.
 * Snooty does not have a Windows package.
-* Snooty does not support autocompletion like rstantlr.
+* Snooty does not support autocompletion like rst-antlr.

 In the meantime, I finally received a reply from Snooty team and learned many important pieces of information on their priorities.